 While it might seem like you don’t need to create procedures for things like payment processing, shipping, distribution, compliance, recordkeeping, accounting, security, and so on, many states require that you include written standard operating procedures (SOPs) with your license application.

-The key to developing SOPs this early in the process is to bring an expert onto your team or outsource it to an expert.
+The key to developing SOPs this early in the process is to bring an expert onto your team or outsource the task to an expert.
 The person who writes your SOPs needs to have experience in the industry and understand the operations and compliance requirements of the type of business you want to launch.

 If the license application in your state requires that you provide written procedures for specific operations, make sure you provide details so it’s clear that you’ve thought everything through and have a strong chance to be successful.